Dental model showing teeth and gums on blue base for educational demonstration purposes.

 Patients love it here

-My husband and I visited Palm Valley Dental and Orthodontics and it was a rewarding experience.
+My husband and I visited Palm Valley Dental, and it was a rewarding experience.
 Dr. Torres and Dr. Trevino are so patient, knowledgeable and professional.
 Caleb, the Dental Hygienist is also very thorough and courteous.
 The office staff are so pleasant and helpful as well.

 Adalia De Luna